vpapaioannou/Insights/README.md

 # Insights
-Tutorials about various subjects while in the realm of Big Data.
+Tutorials about various subjects I encountered as Computer Engineer.
 These tutorials neither cover any subject in detail nor this is their purpose.
-The intention is to give a quick and accurate guidance or answer.
+The intention is to give a quick and to the point guidance or answer.

 Table of Contents
 <ul>